SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_250e4095-fa08-4101-bb02-e72f870fcbd1_do_not_edit_manually.md

     Detects suspicious Sysprep process start with AppData folder as target (as used by Trojan Syndicasec in Thrip report by Symantec).
 Sysprep is a Windows tool used to change Windows images from a generalized state to a specialized state, and then back to a generalized state.
 It can be used to remove all system-specific information and reset the computer.

     - **Effort:** intermediate

+??? abstract "System Info Discovery"

+    System info discovery, attempt to detects basic command use to fingerprint a host

+    - **Effort:** master

 ??? abstract "TUN/TAP Driver Installation"